mrlordkaj/i2cdevlib-pi/MPU6050/README.md

 # MPU6050

-This module is a part of [i2cdevlib-pi](https://github.com/mrlordkaj/i2cdevlib-pi) library.
+This module is a part of `i2cdevlib-pi` library.
+Please follow [this instruction](https://github.com/mrlordkaj/i2cdevlib-pi#installation) to install the library.

-## Installation

-Follow this instruction to install [i2cdevlib-pi](https://github.com/mrlordkaj/i2cdevlib-pi#installation).

 ## Getting Started